 Job rotation involves moving a leader through a series of jobs or assignments that are designed to broaden his / her knowledge of business operations and prepare for career advancement.

-A “key performance indicator” is a quantifiable measure of success, agreed to beforehand, that reflect the critical success factors of a company, department or project.
+A “key performance indicator” is a quantifiable measure of success, agreed to beforehand, that reflects the critical success factors of a company, department, or project.

 Donald Kirkpatrick’s four-level Measurement Model has been widely published in many articles and its terminology is well-known to most training professionals.
 The original model was published in Training and Development Handbook, R. L. Craig, McGraw-Hill, 1976.